dataquest-dev/dspace-python-api/README.md

    3. Now the clarin database for Dspace7 shoudl be created, run the database by command `pg_ctl start -D "<PSQL_PATH>\data\"`
 3. If all went right, now there is dspace installed.
 It needs web server to be deployed, which you need to start.
-If you have no idea what that means, please check

 ## Clear database